aliesbelik/load-testing-toolkit/README.md

 Collection of **open source** tools for debugging, benchmarking, load and stress testing your code or services.

+**NOTE:** Unfortunately I've found this original *awesome* collection too late: [__awesome-http-benchmark__](https://github.com/denji/awesome-http-benchmark).\
+Feel free to follow it and contribute to it instead of this collection, which remains my personal variation and working copy.

 > In alphabetical order.

 ## Contents